 $0.25 – 0.75/card.

 If you’re actually putting together a plan, get in touch with us and tell us what you’re trying to do and we’ll give you a quote that will make sense for your specifics.
-We can also give you pricing based on how many we , but our standard is to use rolls of microfilm, sheets of as the pricing units.
+We can also give you pricing based on how many images we scan, but our standard is to use rolls of microfilm, sheets of microfiche, and number of aperture cards as the pricing units.

 *For specific pricing information about microfilm, go here.